CanopusFalling/pinknic/content/alternative-prides/2025/index.md

 ## Kelham Pride | 21st June

+> **WARNING:** This event has accepted sponsorship from The University of Sheffield who currently stand accused of complicity in Genocide.
+I cannot in good faith recommend you attend this event; both for solidarity with our queer siblings and for individual safety.
+If the event does not have the backs of those undergoing a genocide they cannot be considered a safe event for LGBTQ+ individuals.
+The info about the event will remain here, you can make your own decisions but this disclaimer is important.

 This event is a community-led celebration in the Kelham Island and Neepsend neighborhood, aiming to celebrate, support, and champion the LGBTQ+ community and its allies.
 It typically includes a parade, street party, live entertainment, and various activities across multiple venues, focusing on creating inclusive and respectful spaces.
 It is a not-for-profit event often involving local businesses and community groups.